reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 It may be noted that not all servers support HTTP/2 features like multiplexing.
 In that case, Apache HttpAsyncClient multiplexer encounters `ConnectionClosedException` with the message "Frame size exceeds maximum" when executing requests with an enclosed message body and the remote endpoint having negotiated a maximum frame size larger than the protocol default (16 KB).
 {{% /warning %}}
 \
-Now Let's understand how to call this functionality.
+Now let's understand how to call this functionality.

 First, let's understand the operations to start and stop the client for HTTP/1: